A SHORT GUIDE TO INVOICE FACTORINGAug 19, 2021

 Whilst the advantages far outweigh the disadvantages, it would be prudent to be aware of the shortcomings of invoice factoring.
 These include reduction in scope for additional borrowing, loss of control over accounts receivable, customers taking exception to placing their debt in the hands of a third party thereby affecting your relationship with your customers, and if fees and charges seem high you may need to look at the possibility for long-term growth rather than a short-term situation.

 Is this an opportune financial vehicle for you?
-Don’t hesitate to call us so that we can explore ways of assisting you.
+SIGN UP HERE so that we can explore ways of assisting you.

 Stay connected with news and updates!